guildai/guild.ai/pages/start.md

 guild tensorboard
 ```

 Guild opens TensorBoard in your browser.
-Click the **HParams** tab to
+Click the **HPARAMS** tab to
 compare run performance.
-You can visualize the runs using **Parallel
+You can visualize the runs using **PARALLEL
-Coordinates View** and **Scatter Plot Matrix View** by clicking the
+COORDINATES VIEW** and **SCATTER PLOT MATRIX VIEW** by clicking the
 applicable tab.

 ![](/assets/img/tb-hparams.png)